Dog feces may contain hookworm eggs. Hookworm eggs get into the soil, where they hatch.

 How to Get Rid of Hookworms in Soil

-Getting rid of hookworms in your soil starts with picking up pet droppings daily.
-Also, allow sunlight to get into the soil for at least two hours daily.
-Treating any infected pets, using boric acid in any sandy or clay areas, and exposing the soil to the cold temperatures of winter also kill hookworm larvae.
+To get rid of hookworms in soil, pick up pet droppings daily.
+Also, allow sunlight to enter the soil for at least two hours daily.
+Treating infected pets, using boric acid in any sandy or clay areas, and exposing the soil to the cold temperatures of winter will also kill hookworm larvae.